 - Uses only rapeseed oil in frying and food productions due to its nutritional benefits and UK production.
 This is sourced from the Cotswolds.

-- All university catering outlets are certified to Marine Stewardship Council standards.
+- All university catering outlets only purchase Marine Stewardship Council certified fish.

-- BCU branded re-useable cups on sale across University catering outlets
+- Reusable cups are on sale across University catering outlets.